 I finally found a solution: Take the rear adjustable cord(the one with the fishermans knot), pull it until you’ve shortened the front cord just enough to fit along the inside forehead perimeter.
 Then, stow the fisherman’s knot and the remaining slack of the rear cord inside the hidden pocket in the crown.
 This took care of the issue.

 I like that most Tilley hats are understated.
 That’s me.
 They don’t cry out for attention or look desperately trendy or dorky.

-A timeless look is actually pretty important when your buying durable apparel.
-Why spend extra for something thats durable yet trendy?
-It’s counter intuitive and a waste of money.
+A timeless look is actually pretty important when buying durable apparel.
+Why spend extra for something that’s durable yet trendy?
+It’s counter-intuitive and a waste of money.

-My LTM5 has a more relaxed, rugged, outdoorsy look, but Tilley also offers more refined looking hats- you know, the retired Cayman Island millionaires kind?
+My LTM5 has a more relaxed, rugged, outdoorsy look, but Tilley also offers more refined looking hats- you know, the retired Cayman Island millionaire kind?
 For example: Tilley’s Jackson Trilby Fedora

 Tilleys have a timeless look to them.
 They catch the eye especially when up close.

 The other day at my nephew’s ball game a guy behind me said, “So that’s a real Tilley hat?”
 Out of curiosity he leaned forward to read tiny leather “Tilley” tag.